-In the event the capacity of the Wastewater Treatment Plant ("WWTP") is exceeded, supplier shall:
+In the event the capacity of the Wastewater Treatment Plant ("WWTP") is exceeded:

-- Stop Process Wastewater discharge from the production areas into the WWTP - Isolate Stormwater drain inlets within its facility so there is no crosscontamination from backed-up Process Wastewater - Direct the excess Process Wastewater into a backup collection system and/or containers
+- Supplier shall stop Process Wastewater discharge from the production areas into the WWTP. - Supplier shall isolate Stormwater drain inlets within its facility so there is no crosscontamination from backed-up Process Wastewater. - Supplier shall direct the excess Process Wastewater into a backup collection system/containers.